richardxuyixuan/capstone-project/README.md

 ### Yixuan Xu, Sumin Lee, Jianzhong (Ken) Shi, Yutong Wang, Jiarui Zhang

+### Special thanks to the AdView team for their continuous support!

 **First Time Use**

 Please ensure that you have the following dependencies.